GENERAL DATA PROTECTION REGULATIONS (GDPR)

 How do you ask to see information about you?

-If you wish to request information we hold about you, please complete the Data Subject Access Form below and send it to the relevant Trust school or Beckfoot Trust Office.
-Any request in writing from the individual (Data Subject) will be considered as a valid request, whatever the format as long as it contains the relevant information to enable us to deal with your request.
+If you wish to request information we hold about you, for the sake of clarity, we prefer that you complete the Data Subject Access Form below and send it to the relevant Trust school or Beckfoot Trust Office.
+However, any request from the individual (Data Subject) will be considered as a valid request, whatever the format as long as it contains the relevant information to enable us to deal with your request.

 How do you request information on behalf of someone else?

 If your Data Subject Access Request is approved, you will be provided with either a printout or a photocopy of paper records.
+The school will strive to deal with the request within one calendar month, as prescribed in the GDPR.
+If we are unable to meet this deadline we will contact you, before it expires, and explain why, requesting an extension of up to two months.
+If you are unhappy with any such extension request you can complain to the Information Commissioner’s Office.
 Where information is requested to be provided by email, we will only agree to this if it can be sent via an approved secure method.

 We will contact you to advise if we are unable to approve your request for information.

 If you are not known to the Trust school or Trust office, we may ask to see proof of your identity.
 The following forms of identity will be accepted as proof of identity:

 - A copy of your passport

 - A copy of your Bank, building society or credit card statement in the Data Subject's name for the last quarter

 - A copy of your Council Tax bill